YoungMame/TokenizArt/README.md

 # Buy i swear it will grow value next month

+This project is a simple NFT minting dApp that allows users to mint a predefined NFT on the Avalanche Fuji C-Chain test network.
+The project consists of a smart contract written in Solidity and a frontend built with React and Ethers.js.

 ## Techs used
 - Solidity: The programming language used to write smart contracts on EVM blockchain.
 - Hardhat: A development environment to compile, deploy, test, and debug Ethereum software.